mickbristow/coursera-getting-and-cleaning/README.md

 # coursera -> Getting and Cleaning
-Peer reviewed project for Coursera course
+Peer reviewed project for Coursera course.

 Michael Bristow

 Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.

 ### Project Overview